pdparchitect/ChatGPT-Pong/README.md

 The game is played within a 480x360 resolution canvas, and uses retro-looking graphics and sounds to create an authentic arcade experience.
 The game is written in JavaScript, and is easy to customize and extend with additional features and gameplay mechanics.

+ChatGPT Pong was created entirely by the ChatGPT OpenAI system, using its advanced natural language processing capabilities and extensive knowledge of programming and game development.

+Here is behind the scenes footage of how it was done:

 ## License

 ChatGPT Pong is released under the MIT License.
 See the [LICENSE](LICENSE) file for details.